lontelis/Extract-Cosmology-with-the-BAO-peak-position/README.md

 # Extract-Cosmology-with-the-BAO-peak-position

-Download and follow the instructions on the .ipynb software
+Download and follow the instructions on the analyse_DR12_BAO.ipynb software